nss-day-cohort-21/ebookleaders/README.md

 1. Clone the Repo
 ```

-2. CD into the folder and Run
+2. CD into the folder and install the gems by typing in the terminal:
 ```
 bundle install
 ```
-3. Run
+3. Create the Database by typing in the terminal:
 ```
 rails db:migrate
 ```